amiresaye6/node-course/level_2_w3/onlineShopApp/README.md

 ---
 ## to-do

-solve the logout issue, {Login failed: Database not connected} error message return when logging out and trying to login again.
+solve the logout issue, {Login failed: Database not connected} error message return when logging out and trying to login again. [done]

 ## Technologies Used